munsifhusami1/Grants-Project/README.md

 Outputs from these queries were published via SSRS Report Builder for distribution to project managers, county liaisons, and executive staff.

+How to run it

+Requires the dataset loaded onto SSMS, and a SQL-capable IDE for running each query.
+Query samples have been optimized for readability.